Glasgow District Nursing Association: History

 By 1877 the districts of Cowcaddens and an area on the south side, were added.
 Two years later there were five of the Association's district nurses and two midwifery sisters working in Glasgow and by 1885 there were ten district nurses, six midwives, and fifteen untrained nursing assistants who acted as night nurses when these were required.
 The district nursing work continued to expand, although in 1889 it was decided that the midwifery work should be discontinued as the Maternity Hospital was extending its domiciliary work at this time and funding of the Association was overextended.

 Nurses who worked for the Association were required to have completed three years of general hospital training.
 The staff included nurses who had training in medical, surgical, fever and midwifery.
 The nurses were also required to show evidence of satisfactory character, education, health and physical fitness.
 Nurses were given one day off a month.
 Nurses were provided with accommodation, although as the number of districts expanded to areas further from the nurses home in Bath St, local committees like the Maryhill District Nursing Association paid the cost of the board and lodging of the nurses while the Higginbotham Sick Poor Association provided their salaries and uniform.
 The nurses were provided with the medical and surgical equipment necessary for their work; where required patients could be supplied with water pillows, air beds, mackintosh sheets etc. The nurses also distributed flannels and warm clothing and provided invalid food like beef tea, milk, and stimulants (alcohol) to those with chronic complaints.

 The institution continued to grow and in turn public support gradually increased.
-Private trained nurses were maintained for the sake of the revenue to the institution, and in 1889 1,727 poor cases were taken over by 14 trained nurses and 9 assistant nurses, and, from 1882-1889, a total of 15,000 cases were cared for by the Association.
+Private trained nurses were maintained for the sake of the revenue to the institution, and in 1889 1,727 poor cases were taken over by 14 trained nurses and 9 assistant nurses, and, from 1882 to 1889, a total of 15,000 cases were cared for by the Association.
 In 1892-3 the number of patients treated was 1,555.
 By December 1893 61,363 home visits were made.

 In 1894 one of the district nurses of Mrs. Higginbotham's Glasgow Sick Poor and Private Nursing Association was appointed to help in the Anderson's College and the Glasgow Central Dispensary for a few hours each day.
 The most common conditions treated by the district nurses were chronic conditions such as consumption, cancer, ulcers, abscesses, and paralysis.
 These were conditions for which there was no effective treatment at this time.

 In 1926 the annual report stated that there were 51 district nurses engaged by the Association in Glasgow.
 During the year 1925-26 these nurses attended 6,180 patients, including cases of acute illness, nursing of mothers and infants, attendance at operations, continuous care of bed-ridden patients and " following-up work" at the request of infirmaries and hospitals.

-The Higginbotham Sick Poor Nursing Association incorporated Glasgow Old Man’s Friendly Society and Old Woman’s Home.
+The Higginbotham Sick Poor Nursing Association incorporated Glasgow Old Man's Friendly Society and Old Woman's Home.